What Are The 7 Steps To Water Treatment?

 Step 7: Storage & Distribution

 Once disinfected, the companies store this water in underground storage tanks called “clear wells”.
+For high-quality custom storage tank solutions, you can trust professional storage tank manufacturers to deliver exceptional performance and durability.
 Underground pipelines all over town distribute this water via underground pumps, overhead water storage tanks, fire hydrants, and front yard water meters.

 The Steps Involved in Water Treatment